Why Does ChatGPT Fall Short in Providing Truthful Answers?: Introduction

 \section{Introduction}

 ChatGPT/GPT-4~\citep{openai2022chatgpt,openai2023gpt4} has gained substantial recognition for its practical applications, providing useful and informative responses to a wide range of queries.
-Recent studies have conducted comprehensive technical evaluations of ChatGPT on numerous NLP tasks, demonstrating that ChatGPT outperforms other models in zero-shot settings across various tasks \cite{bubeck2023sparks,bang2023multitask,jiao2023chatgpt,qin2023chatgpt,ko2023chatgpt}.
+Recent studies have conducted comprehensive technical evaluations of ChatGPT on numerous NLP tasks, demonstrating that ChatGPT outperforms other models across various tasks \citep{bubeck2023sparks,bang2023multitask,jiao2023chatgpt,qin2023chatgpt}.

-Despite the impressive capabilities exhibited by ChatGPT, researchers have highlighted the limitations of ChatGPT, such as its inability to perform reliable reasoning \cite{bang2023multitask}, translate low-resource languages effectively \cite{jiao2023chatgpt}, solve complex mathematical problems \cite{frieder2023mathematical}, and provide accurate information \cite{bang2023multitask}.
-However, it remains unclear which specific abilities of ChatGPT are limited and contribute to these problems.
+However, in spite of the impressive capabilities exhibited by ChatGPT, researchers have highlighted some challenges of ChatGPT, such as its inability to perform reliable reasoning \citep{bang2023multitask}, translate low-resource languages effectively \citep{jiao2023chatgpt}, solve complex mathematical problems \citep{frieder2023mathematical}, and provide accurate information \citep{bang2023multitask}.
+While these shortcomings are documented, the specific limitations of ChatGPT that contribute to these challenges are not entirely clear in the existing literature.
 Taking question answering as a representative example: Is the model's failure due to its inability to reason or a lack of knowledge to answer the question?
 Is the issue a result of insufficient knowledge, or does the model struggle to recall the internal knowledge with the question?
 Is the difficulty in recalling knowledge the root cause, or does the model have trouble understanding the question's context or intent?

-{Consequently, we pose the following question: \textit{Why does ChatGPT fall short in providing truthful answers, and how can this be mitigated?} We consider an answer to be truthful in open domain question answering iff it is faithful to the real-world knowledge \cite{maynez2020faithfulness, su2022read}, relevant to the question, and specific at an appropriate level \cite{adiwardana2020towards,huang2022can}.
-Our goal is to explore the common failures of ChatGPT, to identify specific ability deficiencies that contribute to ChatGPT's challenges in achieving accurate question answering and examine potential approaches for enhancement.}
+In this study, we delve into an in-depth exploration of the weakness of ChatGPT in the context of complex open-domain question answering, as this task aligns closely with users' everyday search demands and requires extensive knowledge as well as robust understanding and reasoning capabilities.
+Our goal is to identify common failure modes of ChatGPT in providing truthful answers, pinpoint the specific abilities in which ChatGPT is deficient that contribute to these failures, and consider potential strategies for improvement.